jschirme/Bernoulli-Estimation/README.md

 - the 'by adjustments' data frames have 1 row per adjustment size
 	- 'AdjSize' column: adjustment sizes range from -100 to 100, where negative is 'sample inconsistent adjustment' and positive is a 'sample consistent adjustment' (according to the most recent dot colour)
 	- 'NumAdjs' column: number of adjustments is that number of adjustments per each sample size

+# DATA FILE COLUMNS
+Each row in this data file corresponds to one slide of the experiment.
+Some of these are instruction screens; some are survey questions; and some are trials of the task.
+## Highlighted Columns:
+- PptId: Participant ID
+- Condition: Experimental group: "Manual" or "Automatic"
+- SlideClass: "Trial" for trial of the task
+- SlideType: "Practice" for practice trial, "Task" for experimental trial, "Demo" for single demo slide during instructions
+- BlockNum: block number (1,2,3)
+- TrialNum: trial number (1-999)
+- TrialRingCol: colour of the dot
+- TrialRingBoolean: boolean of the dot colour (blue = 0; red = 1)
+- bernoulliEstimate: one the 100-setting slider, a value between 0-1 for proportion red dots
+- TrueBernoulliParam: actual Bernoulli parameter (probability of a red dot)